Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/02-templates/filters.md

 ## jet-cw/template-functions/wishlist-remove

-Дозволяє модифікувати розмітку та зовнішній вигляд кнопки видалення продуктів зі списку бажаного.
+Allows modifying the markup and appearance of the product removal button from the wishlist.

 **Args:**

-- `$button` - string - розмітка кнопки
+- `$button` - string - button markup

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-functions.php">